 Our questionnaire was sent to people evolving in project management within organizations that have a Project Management Office (PMO).
 We received two hundred and five (205) responses, of which fifty-five (55) were discarded because the respondents declared the non-existence of a PMO within their organizations.
 Of the remaining one hundred and fifty (150) responses, we decided to retain the responses stating that the PMO has existed for at least three years.
-Finally, one hundred and twenty-nine (129) responses were considered usable and represent our final database from which we proceeded to a set of analyzes and tests to measure the organizational contribution of the PMO in terms of performance and project management maturity.
+Finally, one hundred and twenty-nine (129) responses were considered usable and represent our final database from which we proceeded to a set of analyzes and tests to measure the PMO's organizational contribution in terms of project management performance and maturity.